oar-team/oar/Docs/documentation/oaradmin.rst

     - Ruby 1.8 or greater
     - Ruby-Yaml
     - Ruby-DBI
-    - Subversion for the optional admission rules versioning feature
+    - Subversion for the optional versioning feature

 Options for resources subcommand are: ::